florianwagnerdotme/florianwagnerdotme.github.io/trophy.markdown

 - diverse UNIX CLI tools

 #### Previse - easy
-With some fiddeling around with the  website and HTTP status codes I was able to create myself a user.
+With some fiddeling around with the website and HTTP status codes I was able to create myself a web user.
 This took me some time because I was thinking to complicated.
-Note for my future self: Think simple
+Note for my future self: Think simple!
 After finding an information disclosure I was able to retreive a DB account and was able to detect a flaw in how the PHP code handles a function.
 This lead to a manual exploitable RCE.
 After abusing the RCE to get a service level reverse shell a little research on the system  with the already disclosed information and password cracking gave me user access via ssh.
 Finally, enumeration showed me the $PATH to gain full admin level access to the machine.

 Tools used: